argus-authz/argus-documentation/source/argus_introduction.rst

 Perfomance and Load Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Argus provides a load testsuite, based on Grider framework.

+More information can be found on `Argus load testsuite <https://github.com/argus-authz/load-testsuite>`__.

-Results and metrics of the performance and load testing can be found
+For older version, results and metrics of the performance and load testing can be found
 here:

 -  For a physical machine: